Postpartum Depression & Perinatal Therapy in Portland

-Around 1 in 5 women and 1 in 10 men may experience Anxiety or Depression during the Perinatal Period
+Around 1 in 5 women and 1 in 10 men may experience Anxiety or Depression during the Perinatal Period.
+Motherhood is not supposed to feel this heavy.

 Motherhood is not supposed to feel this heavy.

-If you’re feeling stretched thin, like you are not yourself, overwhelmed, crying more than usual, scared of your own thoughts and exhausted, reach out for help!
+If you’re feeling stretched thin, like you are not yourself, overwhelmed, crying more than usual, distressed by constant worries that are hard to quiet, and exhausted, reach out for help!

 Crying more than usual—and not sure why